Principles of operator algebras: 10d. Coupling constant

 This was for the philosophy, and one can of course agree or not with this.
 Or at least agree or not at the present point of the presentation, because once we will get into the structure of the subfactors $A\subset B$, which is something amazing, there is no way back.

-Given an inclusion of ${\rm II}_1$ factors $A\subset B$, a first question is that of defining its index, measuring how big is $B$ compared to $A$.
+In practice now, given an inclusion of ${\rm II}_1$ factors $A\subset B$, a first question is that of defining its index, measuring how big is $B$ compared to $A$.
 The first thought here goes into defining the index of $A\subset B$ as being a purely algebraic quantity, as follows:

 However, this is non-trivial, due to the fact that we are in the ``continuous dimension'' setting, and so our algebraic intuition, where indices are always integers, will not help us much.
 We will be back to this question later, with a technical solution to it.